Ruins and Out-Buildings

 Suitable for 3D TV viewing.
 Half Side-by-Sides avoid the minor Anaglyph anomalies that can occur.
 Click images to enlarge.
 1080p resolution.
 Or Windows users, right-click and choose SAVE LINK AS.

-The homestead at Ryan and its residual ephemera is an popular shot hike for visitors to Joshua Tree Park; and if it so happens if you are there for the late-afternoon colors, it will be highlighting the beautiful scenery when you are there.
+The homestead at Ryan and its residual ephemera is a popular short hike for visitors to Joshua Tree Park; and if it so happens you are there for the late-afternoon colors, you will experience the beautiful scenery all the more.